How to Alleviate Hot Flashes and Night Sweats

 Feeling overheated by extra clothing can trigger a hot flash.
 Dressing in light layers allows you to adapt to your body’s changing internal temperature discreetly by removing an outer layer of clothing.

+Wear a garment made of moisture-wicking fabric as the first layer of clothing against your skin.
+This type of fabric is designed to lift the water off your body so it can evaporate quickly.
 For nighttime, look for sleepwear made from the same moisture-wicking fabric.
 This can help you avoid the need to get up and change your clothing in the middle of the night if you experience night sweats.

 Reduce stress